If you have a question that is not on the list, please contact us;

 Is there disabled access at the Register Offices?

 All four of our Register Offices have at least one accessible ceremony room.

-If you or your guests have any accessibility issues please let us know as soon as possible 0345 60 80 198.
+If you or your guests have any accessibility issues please contact us 0345 60 80 198.

-We don't live in East Sussex, can we hold our ceremony here?
+We don't live in East Sussex, can we have our ceremony there??